hadv/NebulaStore/README.md

 ---

-**🎯 Eclipse Store for .NET - Mission Accomplished!** NebulaStore provides the same ultra-fast, pure object graph persistence that Eclipse Store offers to Java developers, now available for the .NET ecosystem with full feature parity and native C# integration.
+**🎯 Eclipse Store for .NET - Core Implementation Complete!** NebulaStore provides ultra-fast, pure object graph persistence similar to Eclipse Store for Java developers, now available for the .NET ecosystem with core functionality and native C# integration.